faahpamo/todowebapp/README.md

 |Logout|GET /app/logout|LogoutAction|

 ## Views
-The job of an action handler is to execute the business logic and choose an appropriate view component as a response to the request made by an user.
+The job of an action handler is to execute the business logic and choose an appropriate **View** component as a response to the request made by an user.
 The table below shows all action handlers and their view components:
 |Action Handler|View Component|
 |---|---|
 |LoginAction|/WEB-INF/pages/admin/accounts/dashboard.jsp <br> /WEB-INF/pages/tasks/dashboard.jsp|